 Your end-advertiser clients must be given a quick and easy way to stop using your tool to manage their Google Ads campaigns.
 Within 3 business days of receiving notice from an end-advertiser client, you must provide that client the ability to disassociate their Google Ads campaigns from your services and developer token and regain exclusive control of their Google Ads accounts.

-You must use all reasonable efforts to keep advertisers Google Ads API (AdWords API) data in a secure environment at all times according to commonly acceptable security standards for enterprise data.
-Additionally all data transferred using the Google Ads API (AdWords API) must be secured using at least 128 Bit SSL encryption, or for transmissions directly with Google, at least as secure as the protocol being accepted by the Google Ads API (AdWords API) servers.
+You must use all reasonable efforts to keep advertisers Google Ads API data in a secure environment at all times according to commonly acceptable security standards for enterprise data.
+Additionally all data transferred using the Google Ads API must be secured using at least 128 Bit SSL encryption, or for transmissions directly with Google, at least as secure as the protocol being accepted by the Google Ads API servers.

 Scraping TargetingIdeaService or TrafficEstimatorService